-- In absentia status is a form of registration available to students who are advanced to doctoral candidacy and undertaking dissertation research outside of California for an entire semester.
-Students undertaking research within California but outside the surrounding counties of the Bay Area may also register for in absentia status. - Students registered in absentia are assessed full health insurance fees, and 15 percent of the combined University Tuition and Student Services Fees.
-Students apply for in absentia via their CalCentral dashboard, in the "Student Resources" section under the "Special Enrollment Petition" link.
+- In-Absentia status is a form of registration available to students who are advanced to doctoral candidacy and undertaking dissertation research outside of California for an entire semester.
+Students undertaking research within California but outside the surrounding counties of the Bay Area may petition the Dean of the Graduate Division for in absentia status. - Students registered In-Absentia are only assessed 15% of the combined tuition and student services fees, plus the entire health insurance fee.
+Students apply for In-Absentia via CalCentral, in the "Student Resources" title under the "Special Enrollment Petition" link.
 Deadlines vary; students are encouraged to check the Graduate Division website for exact dates.
-The application requires the electronic sign-off of the student's dissertation chair, so students are strongly advised not to wait until the last minute to complete the form. - Students may hold University fellowships and GSR appointments during the in absentia period, but may not hold GSI, Reader, or Tutor appointments.
-Students may use in absentia status a maximum of four semesters. - Students must register for twelve units of History 296 each semester of in absentia registration.
+The application requires the electronic sign-off of the student's dissertation chair, so students are strongly advised not to wait until the last minute to complete the form. - Students may hold University fellowships and GSR appointments during the In-Absentia period, but may not hold GSI, Reader, or Tutor appointments.
+Students may use In-Absentia status a maximum of four semesters. - Students must register for twelve units of History 296 each semester of In-Absentia registration.

-Filing Fee - Graduate Division
+Filing Fee - Graduate Division https://grad.berkeley.edu/policy/registration-and-exchange-programs-policy/#d2-filing-fee

-https://grad.berkeley.edu/policy/registration-and-exchange-programs-policy/#d2-filing-fee

-- The Filing Fee is a reduced fee, one-half of the Student Services Fee, for doctoral students who have completed all requirements for the degree except for filing the dissertation.
-Filing Fee is available in the fall and spring semesters only. - The Filing Fee is not a form of registration.
+- The Filing Fee is a reduced fee, one-half of the Student Services, for doctoral students who have completed all requirements for the degree except for filing the dissertation.
+Filing Fee is available for the fall and spring semesters only. - The Filing Fee is not a form of registration.
 If students wish to use University services that are supported by registration fees, they must pay those fees.
 Students on Filing Fee status are not eligible to receive university funding or hold academic appointments because they are not registered. - The Filing Fee may be used only once during a student's career.
-If a student does not file their dissertation during the semester for which the Filing Fee is approved, the student must apply for readmission and pay regular registration fees during a subsequent semester to complete the requirements.

-- Filing Fee status is only available for students registered in the immediately previous term: fall semester to be on Filing Fee in spring; spring semester or Summer Session (registered for at least one unit) to be on Filing Fee in fall. - The Filing Fee applies for the length of the semester for which Filing Fee status has been approved, up to the last working day of the term, which is the deadline for filing a thesis or dissertation. - In most cases, Filing Fee status can satisfy the SEVIS registration requirement for F-1/J-1 international students.
-To avoid visa problems with the U.S. Immigration and Customs Enforcement, international students must contact the Berkeley International Office well before the beginning of the semester during which they plan to use the Filing Fee. - U.S. resident students may purchase Student Health Insurance Plan (SHIP) coverage for the semester they are on approved filing fee status if they have not already purchased SHIP during a period of withdrawal. - Students do not register for any units or courses when on Filing Fee.
+If a student does not file their dissertation during the semester for which the Filing Fee is approved, the student must apply for readmission and pay regular registration fees during a subsequent semester to complete the requirements. - Filing Fee status is only available for students registered in the immediately previous term: fall semester to be on Filing Fee in spring; spring semester or Summer Session (registered for at least one unit) to be on Filing Fee in fall. - The Filing Fee applies for the length of the semester for which Filing Fee status has been approved, up to the last working day of the term, which is the deadline for filing a thesis or dissertation. - In most cases, Filing Fee status can satisfy the SEVIS registration requirement for F-1/J-1 international students.
+To avoid visa problems with the U.S. Immigration and Customs Enforcement, international students must contact the Berkeley International Office well before the beginning of the semester during which they plan to use the Filing Fee.

+U.S. resident students may purchase Student Health Insurance Plan (SHIP) coverage for the semester they are on approved filing fee status if they have not already purchased SHIP during a period of withdrawal.